phpDocumentor/phpDocumentor/docs/internals/reference-documentation.rst

 Workings
 --------

-As with the interpretation of PHP source code files should phpDocumentor process reference documentation files in two phases: parsing and transformation.
+As with the interpretation of PHP source code files, phpDocumentor should process reference documentation files in two phases: parsing and transformation.

 The parsing phase normalizes the given input formats into DocBook and the transformation phase transforms the DocBook